LDV EV80 Journey

 “We have had an incredible reaction to the EV80 on this Roadshow, not just from businesses but from members of the public who have been really impressed by the spec and comfort of the vehicle.
 It’s been a great team effort involving many of our dealers and really is a demonstration of LDV’s commitment to greener motoring.”

 EV80 has established itself as the van of choice for environmentally-conscious drivers and is already being trialled by market-leading companies including IKEA, Royal Mail and National Grid, whose criteria for selection are amongst the most stringent in the fleet sector.
+Its most significant impact to date, however, is at Milk & More.
+More than 190 are now in active use with the dairy giant, and make up a large percentage of what is now the UK’s largest electric vehicle fleet.
+All of this was recognised at the recent GREENFLEET Awards where LDV scooped the LCV Manufacturer of the Year title, for second consecutive year.

 The impressive EV80 spec includes an advanced pure electric power system providing a highly-efficient, stable power supply and an EPB system that is both convenient and reliable.
 From the electronic Park Brake assist system with vehicle hill start facility to the digital intelligent CVT that switches across three power modes, the EV80 delivers a reliable and smooth driving experience, setting the standard for the future of EV motoring from LDV.